zwang154/lys_instr/docs/_sources/lys_instr_/tutorial_/scanGUI.rst.txt

 .. image:: /lys_instr_/tutorial_/scan_2.png

-The "Process" box displays the base or lowest-level process, which by default is the detector's acquisition process.
+The **Process** box displays the base or lowest-level process, which by default is the detector's acquisition process.
 (See the Advanced section for details on customizing the base process.)
 Here, the dummy detector is selected and we will set the exposure time to 0.1 second.

-Scan loops are configured in the "List of parameters" box.
+Scan loops are configured in the **List of parameters** box.
-Right-click the blank space and select "Add new scan" to add the first scan loop, which repeats the base process.
+Right-click the blank space and select **Add motor scan** to add the first scan loop, which repeats the base process.

 .. image:: /lys_instr_/tutorial_/scan_3.png